 Increasing employment can reduce poverty because more people have additional earnings from work.
-Benefits increasing faster than earnings can reduce poverty.

 A decrease in housing costs for poorer households, for example through access to cheaper housing, or a rise in incomes that outpaces the rise in rents, mortgages or other housing costs can reduce poverty.
-High earnings growth can reduce poverty if those with low incomes see their earnings grow at least as fast as median earners.